dips-21/my_practice/README.md

 When the method being called is present in multiple classes which are in an inheritance hierarchy then the decision to call which method is based on run time type of the object.obj has virtual pointer n it points to virtual table. virtual table of it's class has location of all function of that class.

 *it must follow inheritance hirearchy.
 *private or static or final cannot be overridden.
 *we cannot decrease the visibility of method when overriding.(if parent scope is default then in child class it can be public but not private ).
 //for eg addAll uses add ,if we could override add and make it private ,that would break addAll.
+*The protected method can be made public but not private in the subclass.
+* Run time polymorphism. non static not final method can be overriden.
+  *If the method is static ,it will be called on class only and can't be overriden *If we provide lesser access in the subclass than that in the superclass, then we will get a compile-time error.
+  *private and final can't be overriden  ,final College class getFees() ,
+                                          College college=new College() ; college.getFees();
+  final class cant be overriden

 In SOLID
 L is liskov substitution principle means ,if a method works on parent type it should work on child type also. for eg addAll works on ArrayList , MyArrayList extends ArrayList and overrides add to make it private then addAll will break

-*The protected method can be made public but not private in the subclass.

-If we provide lesser access in the subclass than that in the superclass, then we will get a compile-time error.
-* Run time polymorphism. non static not final method can be overriden.

 //IMP-> if the method is non static then override method is resolved on run time type of its object on which method is being called.

-if the method is static ,it will be called on class only and can't be overriden private and final can't be overriden  ,final College class getFees()  ,College college=new College() ; college.getFees();
-final class cant be overriden

 override example
 ==============================
-Ex...If we take Loan as abstract class and it has three implementation class personal loan,home loan and gold loan. and there is getRateOfInterest method().If we take loan.getRateOfInterest(new homeloan) it will gives the homeLoan.
+Ex...If we take Loan as abstract class and it has three implementation class personal loan,home loan and gold loan. and there is getRateOfInterest method().If we take loan.getRateOfInterest(new homeloan) it will gives the homeLoan\.
 ======================================================================================================================
 Eg. HashCode And Equals:-
 put(key,value)  get(key,value)